apache/incubator-xtable/website/docs/glue-catalog.md

 <TabItem value="hudi">

-:::danger LIMITATION for HUDI targetFormat:
+:::danger LIMITATION for Hudi target format:
 To validate the Hudi targetFormat table results, you need to ensure that the query engine that you're using supports Hudi version 0.14.0 as mentioned [here](/docs/features-and-limitations#hudi)
 :::